junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # SEIZURES (FITS, CONVULSIONS)

 We say a person has a seizure when he suddenly loses consciousness and makes strange, jerking movements (convulsions).
 Seizures come from a problem in the brain.
 In small children, common causes of seizures are high fever and severe dehydration.
 In very ill persons, the cause may be meningitis, malaria of the brain (cerebral malaria), or poisoning.
-In pregnant women, it may be eclampsia (see p.
-249).
+In pregnant women, it may be eclampsia (see [page 249](#page-249)).
 A person who often has seizures may have epilepsy.

 ♦ Try to figure out the cause of a seizure and treat it, if possible.

-♦ If the child has a high fever, lower it with cool water (see p.
-76).
+♦ If the child has a high fever, lower it with cool water (see [page 76](#page-76)).

 ♦ If the child is dehydrated, give an enema of Rehydration Drink slowly.
 Send for medical help.
 Give nothing by mouth during a seizure.

-♦ If there are signs of meningitis (p.
-185), begin treatment at once.
+♦ If there are signs of meningitis ([page 185](#page-185)), begin treatment at once.
 Seek medical help.

-♦ If you suspect cerebral malaria, inject quinine or artesunate (see p.
-366).
+♦ If you suspect cerebral malaria, inject quinine or artesunate (see [page 366](#page-366)).

-♦ If you suspect eclampsia, give medicine (see p.
-390).
+♦ If you suspect eclampsia, give medicine (see [page 390](#page-390)).

 # EPILEPSY